Asian shares mixed following Fed’s decision to cut rates

 Bond prices rose and the yield on the 10-year Treasury fell to 1.79% from 1.81% late Tuesday.
 Investors typically shift money into bonds when they grow more concerned about the economy's health.

 ENERGY: Oil prices were steady as Saudi Arabia said it was restoring production at an oil facility attacked over the weekend.
-Benchmark U.S. crude fell gained 11 cents to $58.22 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude gained 19 cents to $58.30 per barrel in electronic trading on the New York Mercantile Exchange.
 Overnight, it lost $1.23 to settle at $58.11 per barrel.
-Brent crude, the international standard, picked up 5 cents to $63.65.
+Brent crude, the international standard, picked up 11 cents to $63.71.

 Comments